11′09″01 September 11

 11′09″01 September 11 (French: 11 minutes 9 secondes 1 image) is a 2002 international anthology film.
 It comprises 11 short films from 11 filmmakers, each from a different country, offering differing perspectives on the 9/11 terrorist attacks on the Twin Towers in New York City in 2001.
 The original concept and production of the film was by French producer Alain Brigand.
 The film has been released internationally with several titles.
 The filmmakers included Ken Loach, Claude Lelouch, Danis Tanović, Youssef Chahine, Samira Makhmalbaf, and Sean Penn.

 Synopsis

 Overview

-The film consists of 11 short segments directed by 11 filmmakers from 11 countries, each expressing a unique perspective on the tragedy of September 11, 2001, and each lasting 11 minutes, 9 seconds, and 1 frame (11′09″01).
+The film consists of 11 segments directed by 11 filmmakers from 11 countries, each expressing a unique perspective on the tragedy of September 11, 2001.
+Each segment lasts 11 minutes, 9 seconds, and 1 frame (11′09″01).
 Each gave their own vision of the events in New York City during the September 11 attacks, in a short film of 11 minutes, 9 seconds, and one frame.